Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Lower Bound Proofs With Ontology

 \item the root of $\Imc_k$ satisfies $L_R$;

 \item the $U$-counter starts at $0$ at the root and counts modulo $2^n$ along each $s$-path;

 \item the $V$-counter starts at $k$ at the root and counts modulo $2^n$ along each $s$-path;

-\item the auxiliary concept names of the shape $A_\sigma^i$ and $A_\sigma'$ are interpreted in a minimal way so as to satisfy the concept inclusions that enforce the coordination between consecutive configurations (c.f. the concept inclusions in proof of Lemma~\ref{lem:lowernom}).
-Note that the respective concept inclusions are Horn, hence there is no choice.
+\item the auxiliary concept names of the shape $A_\sigma^i$ and $A_\sigma'$ are interpreted in a minimal way so as to satisfy the concept inclusions that enforce the coordination between consecutive configurations (cf. the concept inclusions in proof of Lemma~\ref{lem:lowernom}).